 Introduction to Java Commands

-Java is a multi-purpose general computer programming language which has the best amalgamation of being class-based and object-oriented.
+Java is a multi-purpose, general computer programming language that has the best amalgamation of being class-based and object-oriented.
 It doesn’t have a plethora of implementation dependencies too.
-Today, almost in every realm we can see Java being into the picture.
+Today, almost in every realm, we can see Java being in the picture.
 This language provides mainly three computing platforms viz.
 J2SE, J2ME, J2EE.
-This is one of the most popular client-server application based programming languages with a Java Development Kit comprising of Java Runtime Environment and other utilities.
-It consists of Java Virtual Machine and a bytecode which makes it possible for this language to get compiled and executed at any platform and any computer architecture.
-Java is supported by a few development environments such as Eclipse, IntelliJ, BlueJ, Netbeans, etc, but there are some basic commands which can be executed through terminal or command prompt or some syntax used in programming.
+This is one of the most popular client-server application-based programming languages with a Java Development Kit comprising of Java Runtime Environment and other utilities.
+It consists of Java Virtual Machine and a bytecode, making it possible for this language to get compiled and executed at any platform and any computer architecture.
+Java is supported by a few development environments such as Eclipse, IntelliJ, BlueJ, Netbeans, etc., but there are some basic commands which can be executed through terminal or command prompt or some syntax used in programming.
 In this tutorial, we are going to discuss different types of Java commands.

 Basic Java Commands

-- Javac –version: This command is used to tell you the version of the compiler which is responsible for compiling the source code.
-This also is a part of the Java Development Kit popularly known as JDK.
+- Javac –version: This command is used to tell you the compiler version, which is responsible for compiling the source code.
+This also is a part of the Java Development Kit, popularly known as JDK.

 - Whereis: This Java command is used to find the specific component within the directory.
 In the below case, we have taken into consideration javac.